-In the case of cyclic compounds such as cyclohexane, the Saytzeff rule may not apply.
+In the case of cyclic compounds such as cyclohexane, the Saytzeff rule may not be followed.
 For example, the following case is an example.

-When making the synthesis involving cyclohexene, there is only one hydrogen atom in the compound shown in the above figure that will be in the antiperiplanar position when it becomes an axial.
+When performing a synthesis involving cyclohexene, there is only one hydrogen atom in the compound shown in the above figure that will be in the antiperiplanar position when it becomes axial.
 As a result, a compound is synthesized that does not follow the Saytzeff rule.

 E1 and E2 Reactions That Compete with SN1 and SN2 Reactions

-So far, we have identified the E1 and E2 reactions.
+So far, we have reviewed the E1 and E2 reactions.
 In the E1 and E2 reactions, a double bond is created by the use of a nucleophile (base).

 However, when nucleophiles are used, they can cause not only elimination reactions but also nucleophilic substitution reactions.
 The SN1 and SN2 reactions are known to be nucleophilic substitution reactions.
-In fact, both elimination reactions and nucleophilic substitution reactions often occur at the same time.
+In fact, both elimination reactions and nucleophilic substitution reactions often occur simultaneously.

-In such cases, how can we distinguish when each synthetic reaction occurs?
-In addition to the E1 and E2 reactions, the SN1 and SN2 reactions must also be identified.
-These reactions can be summarized in the following table.
+In such cases, is it possible to distinguish which synthetic reaction will occur?
+In addition to the E1 and E2 reactions, we also need to check the SN1 and SN2 reactions.
+This can be summarized in the following table.